 Video tours are also great content to share on your social media channels as a means of driving more online leads to your listing.

 These tours don’t have to be fancy.
-Just film each area of the house as you’re walking through it, then add some free music, narration, or text with Spark Video to make it as engaging as possible.
+Just film each area of the house as you’re walking through it, then add some free music, narration, or text with Adobe Spark to make it as engaging as possible.
 It only takes minutes, and no experience is needed!